Formula One drivers from Argentina

-There have been 25 Formula One drivers from Argentina including one World Drivers' Champion.
+There have been 26 Formula One drivers from Argentina including one World Drivers' Champion.
 Juan Manuel Fangio, who is regarded as one of the greatest drivers of all time, won the title five times in the first eight seasons of the championship and was twice a runner-up.

 World champions and race winners

 Juan Manuel Fangio is the only Drivers' Champion from Argentina winning the title five times in the 1950s.
 Two other Argentine drivers have won a championship race: José Froilán González and Carlos Reutemann.
-22 other Argentine drivers have driven F1 cars at race weekends, with many of them only racing once and failing to finish a single race.
+23 other Argentine drivers have driven F1 cars at race weekends, with many of them only racing once and failing to finish a single race.

+Current drivers

+Franco Colapinto is set to compete for Alpine from the 2025 Emilia Romagna Grand Prix, replacing Jack Doohan.
+He made his debut with Williams Racing, replacing American Logan Sargeant part way through the 2024 Formula One World Championship.

 Former drivers

 Notable former drivers

 Juan Manuel Fangio won nearly half of the races he started.
 His victory in the 1957 German Grand Prix at Nürburgring is sometimes cited as one of the greatest drives in the history of the sport.
 In a poll of drivers undertaken by Autosport Fangio was voted as the third best racer in the history of Formula One, behind Michael Schumacher and Ayrton Senna.
 Fangio's record of winning the drivers' title five times stood for 46 years, finally being surpassed by Schumacher, and he holds several other records including the highest percentage of race wins (46% – 24 out of 52).
 He remains the oldest ever champion, winning his final title at the age of 46.
 Fangio drove for Alfa Romeo in the first Formula One World Championship season in 1950.
 He finished second in the title behind team mate Giuseppe Farina, winning three of six races in which he competed.
 He achieved five podiums out of seven on his way to his first world title in 1951 but had to sit out of the 1952 season after breaking his neck in Monza.
 He returned to F1 in 1953 driving for Maserati and won just one of the eight grands prix, finishing second in the Drivers' Championship to Alberto Ascari.
 The next four seasons saw Fangio achieve success that would not be matched for many years.
 Across the four seasons he won 17 of the 28 races and all four titles.
 He retired from the sport after two races in 1958.
 While some of his records have been broken, Ayrton Senna said of Fangio "Even if I or someone else can equal or beat Fangio's record, it still will not compare with his achievements."